FRACTR-App/FRACTR/README.md

 Please use the [GitHub Issues tab](https://github.com/This-blank-Is-On-Fire/FRACTR) to submit any bugs you find or ask questions you may have.

+### Ethical Implications of Our Work

+These maps offer rough estimates of response times and should not be interpreted as exact (see the Limitations section).
+A concern of ours is that future homeowners and insurance companies may seek to use our maps as a tool to discriminate between properties located near and far away from fire stations.
+Consequently, future homeowners may be less likely to purchase homes located outside of certain response time zones, and insurance companies could choose to raise insurance costs for homes in these areas.
+We recognize these possibilities and remind our users that these maps offer estimates and should be used for public governance, citizen awareness, and emergency planning.
+Our hope is that regional planning commissions and state emergency planners can use these maps to inform their work and increase coverage across the state.

+If you have any issues with these maps, please reach out to us at [jcambefort@middlebury.edu](mailto:jcambefort@middlebury.edu) and [halcyonb@middlebury.edu](mailto:halcyonb@middlebury.edu), as we would be happy to hear your thoughts.

+### Project Report

+Please see our website for the link to our full project report and summarizing poster.

-### References
+### Tool References

 Bellock, K., 2019.
 Alpha Shape Toolbox.
 Alpha Shape.
 URL https://alphashape.readthedocs.io/en/latest/index.html (accessed 5.11.21).

 Boeing, G. 2017.
 "OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks."
 Computers, Environment and Urban Systems 65, 126-139. https://doi.org/10.1016/j.compenvurbsys.2017.05.004

-Build fast, responsive sites with Bootstrap, n.d. .
+Build fast, responsive sites with Bootstrap, n.d.
 Bootstrap.
 URL https://getbootstrap.com/ (accessed 5.11.21).

 Jordahl, K., 2014.
 GeoPandas: Python tools for geographic data.
 URL: https://github.com/geopandas/geopandas.

-VT Open Geodata Portal, 2021. .
+VT Open Geodata Portal, 2021.
 Vermont Official State Website.
 URL https://geodata.vermont.gov/ (accessed 5.11.21).